 Top of the World

 This feature was nicknamed "Top of the World" and is a dominating hill to the west of Fort Stotsenburg.
-Between February 8, 1945 to February 20, 1945 the U. S. Army 108th Infantry Regiment advanced to this location and fought westward toward Hill 7 against Japanese Army defenders commanded by Eguchi.
+Between February 8, 1945 until February 20, 1945 the U. S. Army 108th Infantry Regiment advanced to this location and fought westward toward Hill 7 against Japanese Army defenders commanded by Eguchi.